 Get yourself out of debt – Simple guide to financial independence

-It seems it has never been easier to get yourself into debt.
+Last updated on July 6th, 2024It seems it has never been easier to get yourself into debt.
 Debt is however a vicious circle for many, particularly when having children.
-This post aims to look at the basics of financial management to help those in-debt find a way to get out of it, or at least to minimise the impact of their debt.
+I’ve helped lots of individuals with heavy debt.
+This post aims to share this advice wider, explaining the basics of financial management and how to plot your way out of debt, or at least to minimise the impact debt has on your life.

 Allow for unusual/infrequent expenses – Don’t forget replacement of tyres for the car, any house repair work, or charity giving that you like to do when friends want to be sponsored.
-For infrequent expenses, apply an appropriate proportion to your outgoings list (i.e. if you need new 2 new tyres every 2 years, apply 1/12 of a tyre cost per month.
+For infrequent expenses, apply an appropriate proportion to your outgoings list (i.e. if you need 2 new tyres every 2 years, apply 1/12 of a tyre cost per month.

 Document interest rates – For expenses where an interest rate applies, like a mortgage, or credit card debt, document the interest rate alongside the expense so you can see a clear picture of the rates available to you, and whether debt is in the best place available to you.